 Children can be taught at a young age that we are all responsible for cleaning up our own messes.
 In my third-grade classroom, children frequently spill their water or items from their breakfasts.
 I don’t fuss at them.
 I just hand them the paper towels.
 They are aware that they are expected to clean up their own messes.
 Younger children may need help with the cleanup, but children in elementary school can clean up most of their messes independently.

 Parents can also help their children learn to be responsible with money.
 When children break something that doesn’t belong to them, they need to learn to replace these items.
 If the child breaks a neighbor’s window with his baseball, he does need to be held accountable for the replacement window.
 One of my sons kicked through my sliding glass door when he was young.
 He obviously didn’t have the money to replace the expensive glass door, but he did end up paying for it.
 He did jobs around the house for me until the debt was repaid.

 One of the most important ways parents can teach their children to be responsible is to lead by example.
 When you make a promise to your child, be sure to keep it.
 If you promise to play a game with your child after dinner, don’t make any excuses.
 Be sure to keep your word.
 If you don’t keep your promises, your child will likely grow up thinking she doesn’t need to either.
 Use “teachable moments” that happen every day.
 Explain to your child why you aren’t parking in the close parking spots marked for handicapped parking.
 Have discussions with your child about why we recycle and why we don’t litter.

-Raising your child to be responsible is not always easy.
+Raising responsible children is not always easy.
 There will be times it would be simpler for you to do some things for your child.
 There will also be times that you don’t want your child to experience failure.
 However, children learn from challenges and disappointments.
 Let children learn from the natural consequences of their actions.
 While it can be tough for parents in the short term, the rewards are worth it.